Protecting Lone Working NHS Staff

 The NHS People Plan, launched in July 2020, made a promise for leaders to prevent and control violence so that “staff should never be fearful or apprehensive about coming to work”.

-Lone working healthcare staff are around 9% more likely to sustain an injury from a physical assault compared to non-lone workers.
+Lone working NHS staff and those working alone in other parts of healthcare are around 9% more likely to sustain an injury from a physical assault compared to non-lone workers.
 Peoplesafe is the largest employee protection technology provider in the world with a dedicated service to protecting people and nothing else.
+The simple introduction of NHS personal alarms to protect your colleagues, is just a click away.

 • Guaranteed police response.